juju4/Azure-Sentinel/Parsers/ASimAuthentication/ARM/AADSTSErrorCodes/readme.md

-# Azure Active Directoty STS Error Codes
+# Azure Active Directory STS Error Codes

 This template deploys a table for conversion of AAD numeric error codes to descriptive error message.